jtclaypool/DiPPER2/README.md

 - __within FUR.P3.PRIMERS:__ </br>
-    Primer fasta files (.txt ending, but fasta formatted).
-Primers are numbered.
-The number is the unique identity of the primer.
+    Primer fasta files (.fna ending).
+Primers are numbered based on Primer3 primer regions and subregions.
+The first number represents the region, and the second number a sub-region.
+The sub-regions may contain the same primer as other primers within the overall region.
 - __within FUR.P3.PRIMERS/primer_data:__</br>
     Here, textfiles with information about Tm, amplicon length, GC etc are found.
 These follow the Primer3 conventions, please compare here for explanation: ([https://primer3.org/manual.html#outputTags](https://primer3.org/manual.html#outputTags))
-- __within FUR.P3.PRIMERS/in_silico_tests__ </br>
+- __within in_silico_tests:__ </br>
     Here, the results of the in silico PCR tests, performed using seqkit locate, can be found.
 Files names with 'target' in the name are files used for sensitivity testing, running an in silico PCR against the concatenated targets.
     File names with 'neighbour' in the name are files used for specificity testing, running an in silico PCR against the concatenated neighbours.
 The 'm' in the name refers to the number of allowed mismatches in the primer
 - __within FUR.P3.TARGETS:__ </br>
     Here, we find target files with 'Target' in the name, followed by a number that matches the unique identifier of the primer pair, which are fasta files containing the target sequence.
     Also, blastx results are found here.
-These are tab-separated and the headers of the blastx files are "qseqid sseqid pident length mismatch gapopen qstart qend sstart send evalue bitscore"
+These are tab-separated and the headers of the blastx files are "qseqid sseqid pident length mismatch gapopen qstart qend sstart send evalue bitscore" *current iteration has removed blastx*: this is because of the lack of efetch support.

 ### Other information:

 All relevant information are found in the results files, which will give you an idea whether a primer passed or failed.
 Currently, the results files do not contain amplicon lengths or Tms etc, please refer to the txt files in the FUR.P3.PRIMERS/primer_data folder for that.

-Up to 4 primers are picked, but sometimes less than 4 primers are generated by Primer3.
-Having less than 4 primers in the results does not mean the run/ pipeline did not complete.
+A minimum of 15 primers are picked (in my ongoing experience), but variations of this should not dictate whether or not the pipeline has failed.
+Please consult logs for how many primers were identified.

 Currently, the default target parameters for conventional primers are:</br>
 ```primMinTm=58 primOptTm=60 primMaxTm=62 inMinTm=63 inOptTm=65 inMaxTm=67 prodMinSize=200 prodMaxSize=1000 Oligo=0```